crossplane/function-template-go/README.md

 Keep in mind what is shown here is __far from the final developer experience__ we want for Functions!
 This is the very first iteration - we have to start somewhere.
 We want your feedback - what do you want to see from the developer experience?
-Please [raise a Crossplane issue][crossplane-new-issue] with ideas.
+Please [raise a Crossplane issue][new-crossplane-issue] with ideas.

 Here's an example of a Composition that uses a Composition Function.